All public (High School) and private schools have the same basic requirements.

 For some, 17 is too young.
-However, the longer you drive with them before they leave home the better prepared they will be for the real world.
+However, the longer you drive with your student before they leave home the better prepared they will be for the real world.

 Permits are good until you are 18 and most insurance companies don’t charge until you get your license.
 So students drive for free until they get their license.

-Your county driver’s license office is the go-to place for Idaho driver’s licenses and instruction permits, it is located just across the street from our office.
+Your county driver’s license office is the go-to place for Idaho driver’s licenses and instruction permits, it is located just up the street from our office.

 Click here for a map or call for more information.
 Driver Services: (208) 334-8735.